dodo295/Gaze_Tracking/README.md

 - [x] The second step is to classify, you need a classifer.
 There are haarcascades available face ('haarcascade_frontalface_default.xml') and eye ('haarcascade_eye.xml') stickers that come with the OpenCV library, and you can download them from the [official github repository](https://github.com/opencv/opencv/tree/master/data/haarcascades)

-3- The third step is to run code from this command:
+- [x] The third step is to run code from this command:

     python Gaze Tracking.py